commitech/emaildocs/docs/mail.md

 # Test

-Test it by sending and receiving emails to your regular mail.
+Test it by sending and receiving test emails to your personal email.
 If there is any problem, consult with the current Technical Manager.